Elizabeth Taylor: Illness and death

 Taylor struggled with health problems for most of her life.
 She was born with scoliosis and broke her back while filming National Velvet in 1944.
 The fracture went undetected for several years, although it caused her chronic back problems.
 In 1956, she underwent an operation in which some of her spinal discs were removed and replaced with donated bone.
 Taylor was also prone to other illnesses and injuries, which often necessitated surgery; in 1961, she survived a near-fatal bout of pneumonia that required a tracheotomy.
 She was treated for the pneumonia with bacteriophage.

-In addition, she was addicted to alcohol and prescription pain killers and tranquilizers.
+In 1968 she underwent an emergency hysterectomy, which exacerbated her back problems and contributed to hip problems.
+Perhaps self-medicating, she was addicted to alcohol and prescription pain killers and tranquilizers.
 She was treated at the Betty Ford Center for seven weeks from December 1983 to January 1984, becoming the first celebrity to openly admit herself to the clinic.
 She relapsed later in the decade and entered rehabilitation again in 1988.
-Taylor also struggled with her weight – she became overweight in the 1970s, especially after her marriage to Senator John Warner, and published a diet book about her experiences, Elizabeth Takes Off (1988).
+Taylor had gained weight by the 1970s, especially after her marriage to Senator John Warner, and published a diet book about her experiences, Elizabeth Takes Off (1988).
 Taylor was a heavy smoker until she experienced a severe bout of pneumonia in 1990.
+According to her ex-cousin-in-law Sandra Souza, Taylor was still smoking menthol cigarettes in 1995.

 Taylor's health increasingly declined during the last two decades of her life and she rarely attended public events after 1996.
 Taylor had serious bouts of pneumonia in 1990 and 2000, two hip replacement surgeries in the mid-1990s, a surgery for a benign brain tumor in 1997, and successful treatment for skin cancer in 2002.
 She used a wheelchair due to her back problems and was diagnosed with congestive heart failure in 2004.
-Six weeks after being hospitalized, she died of the illness aged 79 on March 23, 2011, at Cedars-Sinai Medical Center in Los Angeles.
+She died of the illness aged 79 on March 23, 2011, at Cedars-Sinai Medical Center in Los Angeles, six weeks after being hospitalized.
 Her funeral took place the following day at the Forest Lawn Memorial Park in Glendale, California.
 The service was a private Jewish ceremony presided by Rabbi Jerome Cutler.
 At Taylor's request, the ceremony began 15 minutes behind schedule, as, according to her representative, "She even wanted to be late for her own funeral."
 She was entombed in the cemetery's Great Mausoleum.